 Place 1½ cups of the oats in a food processor and process until it finely ground.
 (You will wind up with about 1 1/3 cup.)
 Place the ground oats into a medium bowl with the remaining ½ cup rolled oats, the baking powder, cinnamon and salt.
 Stir to combine.

 Beat the eggs in a large bowl.
 Then add the milk, pumpkin puree and maple syrup and stir to combine.

 Stir the wet ingredients into the dry ingredients and mix to combine.
 Stir in the apples, pecans and raisins, setting some of each aside for garnish if desired.
 The batter will thicken as it sits so stir in additional milk by the tablespoonful to loosen if needed.

-Coat a large nonstick griddle or skillet with cooking spray and preheat it over a medium to medium-low heat.
+Coat a large nonstick griddle or skillet with cooking spray or oil and preheat it over a medium to medium-low heat.
 Ladle a ¼ cup of the batter per pancake onto the griddle or skillet.
 Flip the pancakes when they are golden brown on the bottom and beginning to dry around the edges, 1 ½ -2 minutes.
 Cook the other side until golden brown, another 1 ½ minutes.
 Keep the pancakes warm in a 200°F oven as you finish cooking the remaining ones.
 Serve garnished with the reserved fruit and nuts, drizzled with maple syrup.

 Makes 4 servings